kebaldwi/ansible_lab_v1/LabGuide.md

     - ansible-pyats
 ```

- In the tasks section you can see a number of pyats_parse_command tasks that register their output to variables.
+ In the tasks section you can see a number of **pyats_parse_command** tasks that register their output to variables.
+The **pyats_parse_command** module takes an argument of a ios/ios-xe command and uses the parser library to convert that output into a structured data format that is documented in the parser library linked above.

  ```
    tasks: